vsilaev/tascalate-async-await/README.md

 ```
 You are ready to start coding!
 # Asynchronous tasks
 The first type of functions the library supports is asycnhronous task.
-Asynchronous task is an asynchronous method (either instance or class method) that return `CompletionStage<T>` or `void`.
+Asynchronous task is a method (either instance or class method) that is annotated with `net.tascalate.async.api.async` annotation and returns `CompletionStage<T>` or `void`.
 In the later case it is a "fire-and-forget" task that is intended primarly to be used for event handlers inside UI framework (like JavaFX or Swing).
 Let us write a simple example:
 ```java
 import static net.tascalate.async.api.AsyncCall.async;
 import static net.tascalate.async.api.AsyncCall.await;